jimburton/haskell-webservice/README.md

 ## Assignment

 Your assignment is to extend the webservice in various ways.
-Before doing so you should read the first two chapters of the [Happstack Book](http://happstack.com/docs/crashcourse/index.html).
+Before doing so you should read the first two chapters of the [HappStack Book](http://happstack.com/docs/crashcourse/index.html).
-You may also need to become familiar with the docs for [HappStack](https://hackage.haskell.org/package/happstack-server) and [sqlite-simple](https://hackage.haskell.org/package/sqlite-simple-0.4.14.0/docs/Database-SQLite-Simple.html), the library we are using to interact with the database.
+You may also need to check the docs for [HappStack](https://hackage.haskell.org/package/happstack-server) and [sqlite-simple](https://hackage.haskell.org/package/sqlite-simple-0.4.14.0/docs/Database-SQLite-Simple.html), the library we are using to interact with the database.